ropensci-archive/PackageDevelopment/README.md

 packages, both from a developer's standpoint ("do not reinvent the wheel") and from a user's one (many packages implementing same/similar procedures can be confusing).
-If a package addressing the same functionality already exist, you may consider contributing at it instead of starting a new one.
+If a package addressing the same functionality already exists, you may consider contributing at it instead of starting a new one.

 -   `utils::RSiteSearch` allows to search for keywords/phrases in help
     pages (all the CRAN packages except those for Windows only and some